dyninst/dyninst/docs/stackwalk/overview.rst

 Usage
 *****

-Stackwalker’s ease-of-use comes from it providing a platform independent interface that allows users to access detailed information about the call stack.
+Stackwalker's ease-of-use comes from it providing a platform independent interface that allows users to access detailed information about the call stack.
 For example, the following C++ code-snippet is all that is needed to walk and print the call stack of the currently running